OpenDSA/OpenDSA/RST/en/PL/LC/FreeBoundVariables.rst

 particular *occurrence* of a variable, keeping in mind that a binding occurrence is never free since its role is to define a new variable.

-The following exercises will be good practice with identifying free variables in lambda expressions.
+The following exercise will be good practice for identifying free variables in lambda expressions.

 .. avembed:: Exercises/PL/freeVarHighlight.html ka

-Remember that, binding occurrences are (by definition) bound, each and every variable occurrence is either free or bound, but not both.
+Remember that, since binding occurrences are (by definition) bound, each and every variable occurrence is either free or bound, but not both.

 The following exercise will help you identify bound variables in lambda